-PRO-TIP: If your home currency is not the Euro, try to avoid Euronet ATMs as they tend to charge extra high fees.
+PRO TIP: If your home currency is not the Euro, try to avoid Euronet ATMs because they tend to charge extra high fees.
 Also always choose the option to withdraw money without conversion.
 Trust us, your bank will do this cheaper than the ATM.

 The language spoken in Italy is Italian.

 It’s always good to know a few essential words before travelling to a place, so here’s a few to get you started:

 Food and drink